xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

-- I remember myself searching for Math notation and some strange symbol meaning in google, then results were not really satisfactory.
+- I remember myself searching for Math notation and math symbol meaning in google, then results were not really satisfactory.
 I feel 'math aware search' is a useful feature to be part of search engine.
 Hence this topic drew my attention more than other topics.
-- Recently, I had heard about the research in temporal IR which was very interesting.
-I found math aware IR eqully interesting.
+- Recently, I had studied about the research in time aware IR which was very interesting.
+Since Math aware search problem is similar in nature, I decided to take up this topic.
-- Having gone through the literature, I found that some researches are very recent and it's an emerging field.
+- Having gone through the literature, I found that some research works are very recent and it is an emerging field.
 This motivated me to take up this topic.

 **Who will benefit from your project and in what ways?**

 ..
 For example, think about the likely user-base, what they currently have to
 .. do and how your project will improve things for them.

-Currently search engine support for retrieving math formula query is not very good, as it treats them as text data, resulting in poor performance with search hits.
+Currently,search engine support for retrieving math formula query is not very good, as it treats them as text data, resulting in poor performance with search hits.
 With search engine support for math queries, one will be able to get a better search result when searching for math formula of interest.
 This is useful for students, people in academics.
 A researcher can find applicability of particular math equation in research papers by giving equation as query.
-Currently he/she has to put the math formula name or search for concept name.
+Currently the user has to put the math formula name or search for concept name.

 Project Details